 In case you haven’t heard of it, Strava is a website/mobile app that allows you to share information about your mountain bike rides using GPS data collected during the ride.
-The social network is built around the idea of tracking your fitness progress and challenging friends (and even strangers) which makes the whole thing pretty addictive for a lot of riders.
-And despite launching just a couple years ago, it’s already having real effects on the sport of mountain biking.
+The social network is built around the idea of tracking your fitness progress and challenging friends (and even strangers), which makes the whole thing pretty addictive for a lot of riders.

 Perhaps the biggest positive effect Strava is having on mountain biking and endurance sports in general is making fitness fun.
 Adding a competitive element to every workout, even if it’s just trying to set a new personal record, makes everyone stronger.
 It would be interesting to see how ride times trend for Strava members over the course of their membership… my guess is they improve trail times much faster than for those who don’t use it.

-Here in Atlanta there’s a pretty good group of folks who use Strava but in outdoor hotspots like Denver, Strava use has truly exploded.
-In fact, we heard from multiple people (including staffers at IMBA) that it’s not unusual for riders in Colorado to fail to yield the trail while shouting “Strava!” to let you know they’re trying to set a new PR on a particular trail section.
-With Strava, every ride becomes a race with the resulting ego clashes and occasional conflicts.
+In Atlanta where Jeff and Aaron live there’s a pretty good group of folks who use Strava, but in outdoor hotspots like Denver, Strava use has truly exploded.
+In fact, we’ve heard from multiple people (including staffers at IMBA) that it’s not unusual for riders in Colorado to fail to yield the trail while shouting “Strava!” to let you know they’re trying to set a new PR on a particular trail section.
+With Strava, every ride can become a race, with the resulting ego clashes and occasional conflicts.

 Back in 2005 we tested out a similar concept here on Singletracks called “Virtual Bike Racing” (you can still see the page here).
 As you can see from the disclaimer, we understood that some riders might ride out of control in pursuit of a virtual title.